MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 There is no doubt that each research opportunity has brought me different aspects of harvest and growth.
-**I would like to thank all the professors and PhD/MPhil students for providing me with the research opportunities and hand-on experiences below.**
+**I would like to thank all the professors and PhD/MPhil candidates for providing me with the research opportunities and hand-on experiences below.**

 *Remarks:*